Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity: Introduction

 \section{Introduction}

-For multi-purpose robots to successfully deploy into the home and workplace, they will need to be capable of dexterous manipulation of complex objects.
-Progress towards this goal has been made on a number of fronts, including imitation learning from human demonstrations \cite{chi2023diffusion} and offline model-based planning \cite{cheng2023enhancing, pang2023global}.
+\IEEEPARstart{F}{or} multi-purpose robots to successfully deploy into the home and workplace, they will need to be capable of dexterous manipulation of complex objects.
+Progress towards this goal has been made on many fronts, including imitation learning from human demonstrations \cite{chi2023diffusion} and offline model-based planning \cite{cheng2023enhancing, pang2023global}.
 However, these approaches both require advanced knowledge of the task and can fail to generalize to even minor permutations, such as new goal configurations.

 An alternative approach that has made recent strides is contact-implicit model predictive control (CI-MPC).
-Contact-implicit methods attempt to optimize for state and/or input trajectories and a corresponding sequence of contact modes.
-In the face of hybrid, nonlinear contact dynamics, CI-MPC approaches have to compromise to reach real-time rates, such as by picking the best plan out of many sampled trajectories \cite{li2024drop, howell2022predictive}, or by using simplified dynamics.
-One such simplified model that still captures the hybrid aspect of contact-rich dynamics is a linear complementarity system (LCS) \cite{heemels2000linear}, a piecewise linear representation.
-However like many simplified models, LCS dynamics are limited in accuracy to a local neighborhood of the true underlying system (Figure \ref{fig:lcs_cartoons}).
+Contact-implicit methods optimize for state and/or input trajectories and a corresponding sequence of contact modes.
+Facing hybrid, nonlinear dynamics, CI-MPC approaches compromise to reach real-time rates, such as by picking one of many sampled trajectories \cite{li2024drop, howell2022predictive}, or using simplified dynamics.
+One such simplified model that captures the hybrid aspect of contact-rich dynamics is a linear complementarity system (LCS) \cite{heemels2000linear}, a piecewise-linear representation.
+However like many simplified models, LCS dynamics are limited in accuracy to a local neighborhood of the true underlying system (Fig. \ref{fig:lcs_cartoons}).